p0nk0/DinoGame/README.md

 ![FSM diagram 1](Images/FSM1.jpg)
 ![FSM diagram 2](Images/FSM2.jpg)

+The first puzzle involves guests scanning up to 5 different RFID-embedded props with a custom-built "DNA Scanner".
+After scanning 3 unique items (or running out of time), the dinosaur animatronic growls, and the next puzzle begins.
+The second puzzle involves guests interacting with a custom-built circuit breaker box, using the dynamic wiring diagram on the screen to match an alarm code found within the attraction.
+Upon successful completion of this puzzle within the time limit, the alarm sounds, saving the guests from the dinosaur.
+If guests run out of time, the dinosaur roars, and the guests lose.
+Between parties, the screen displays a fake error screen to maintain guest immersion.

 Here's a hardware map of the project, showing how various components interface with the Unity project.
 ![Hardware Map](Images/Map.jpg)